outlaw777/Splunk-Detection-Lab/README.md

 # Splunk-Detection-Lab

+A hands-on detection engineering lab focused on identifying critical data sources, ingesting logs into a SIEM, generating attack telemetry, and analyzing events to understand attacker behavior and defensive detection strategies.

+This lab simulates real-world attack scenarios using controlled telemetry generation tools and offensive security utilities.
+The goal is to strengthen practical SIEM skills, improve log analysis proficiency, and deepen understanding of network security fundamentals.

+---

-### Objective
+## 🎯 Objective

+Identify critical data sources on the target host such as:

+- Windows Event Logs
+- Linux syslog
+- Process information
+- Network telemetry

-Identify critical data sources on the target host such as logs (e.g., Windows Event Logs, Linux syslog), process information, The primary focus was to ingest and analyze logs within a Security Information and Event Management (SIEM) system, generating test telemetry to mimic real-world attack scenarios.
-This hands-on exerience was designed to deepen understaning of network security, attcak patterns, and defensive strategies.
+The primary focus was to ingest and analyze logs within a **Security Information and Event Management (SIEM)** system, generating test telemetry to mimic real-world attack scenarios.

+This hands-on experience was designed to deepen understanding of:

+- network security
+- attack patterns
+- defensive strategies
+- detection engineering workflows

+---

-### Skills Learned
+## 🧠 Skills Learned

-- Advanced understanding of SIEM concepts and practical application.
+- Advanced understanding of SIEM concepts and practical application
-- Proficiency in analyzing and interpreting network logs.
+- Proficiency in analyzing and interpreting network logs
-- Ability to generate and recognize attack signatures and patterns.
+- Ability to generate and recognize attack signatures and patterns
-- Enhanced knowledge of network protocols and security vulnerabilities.
+- Enhanced knowledge of network protocols and security vulnerabilities
-- Development of critical thinking and problem-solving skills in cybersecurity.
+- Development of critical thinking and problem‑solving skills in cybersecurity

+---

-### Tools Used
+## 🛠️ Tools Used

-- Security Information and Event Management (SIEM) system for log ingestion and analysis.
+- **SIEM Platform** — log ingestion, parsing, correlation, and analysis
-- Network analysis tools (such as Wireshark) for capturing and examining network traffic.
+- **Network Analysis Tools** (e.g., Wireshark) — capture and examine network traffic
-- Telemetry generation tools to create realistic network traffic and attack scenarios.
+- **Telemetry Generation Tools** — create realistic network traffic and attack scenarios
+- **Offensive Security Tools** — used to simulate attacker behavior and generate detection signals

+---

-## Steps
+## 📐 Steps

-Example below.
+Below is an example workflow demonstrating how telemetry was generated using offensive tools to simulate realistic attack behavior.

-Ref 1-28:  Tools to create realistic malware and attack scenarios
+### **Ref 1–28: Tools to create realistic malware and attack scenarios**

+These represent sequential steps taken on a Kali Linux host to generate telemetry:

 ![kali1](https://github.com/outlaw777/Splunk-Detection-Lab/assets/156555250/5beb67d5-88a8-4e8f-8a78-baede3231d94)